Oesting/Comparative-tour-through-simulation-algorithms-for-max-stable-processes/README.md

 This is the repository for the code related to the paper

-M. Oesting & K. Strokorb (2020+), "A comparative tour through the simulation algorithms for max-stable processes", arXiv preprint [1809.09042](https://arxiv.org/abs/1809.09042).
+M. Oesting & K. Strokorb (2020+), A comparative tour through the simulation algorithms for max-stable processes, *arXiv preprint* [1809.09042](https://arxiv.org/abs/1809.09042).

 The repository consists of two folders **Section2_DataExample** and **Section6_NumericalResults** containing the code related to the corresponding sections of the paper.